ReekenX/ansible-playbooks/README.md

 | locales.yml | Install all locales on the server (useful when having multilingual projects)  |
 | apache.yml  | Install apache; configure to support PHP, Ruby and Python projects.           |

+# Problems on Fedora

+If you using Fedora servers, you will need manually install two packages:

+    $ dnf install python
+    $ dnf install python-dnf

+And the rest will work just fine.

 # Is Ansible > SaltStack?

 No, not really.